Skip to content

 Choosing the Right Tools and Services for Protection

 Selecting the right technology and services can feel overwhelming for small businesses.
-The key is to focus on solutions that offer comprehensive protection without being overly complex or prohibitively expensive.
+The key is to focus on solutions that offer complete protection without being overly complex or prohibitively expensive.
 Managed Service Providers (MSPs) can be invaluable partners.

 What this means in practice is that using external expertise for cybersecurity can level the playing field for small businesses lacking in-house IT security staff.